-VFX powerhouse Digital Domain has partnered with the British Fashion Council to put the consumer right at the centre of the world’s biggest fashion events
+VFX powerhouse Digital Domain has partnered with the British Fashion Council to place the consumer right at the centre of some of the world’s biggest fashion events.

 Renowned for modelling virtual humans for use in films, Digital Domain recently created a virtual reality spectacle featuring real human models in one of the fashion industry’s flagship events.
 The world got an exclusive runway seat beside the fashionistas as February’s London Fashion Week was presented in 360-degree VR.